Personalization: Websites

 With implicit personalization, personalization is performed based on data learned from indirect observations of the user.
 This data can be, for example, items purchased on other sites or pages viewed.
 With explicit personalization, the web page (or information system) is changed by the user using the features provided by the system.
 Hybrid personalization combines the above two approaches to leverage both explicit user actions on the system and implicit data.

 Web personalization can be linked to the notion of adaptive hypermedia (AH).
 The main difference is that the former would usually work on what is considered "open corpus hypermedia", while the latter would traditionally work on "closed corpus hypermedia."
 However, recent research directions in the AH domain take both closed and open corpus into account, making the two fields very inter-related.

 Personalization is also being considered for use in less open commercial applications to improve the user experience in the online world.
 Internet activist Eli Pariser has documented personalized search, where Google and Yahoo!
 News give different results to different people (even when logged out).
 He also points out social media site Facebook changes user's friend feeds based on what it thinks they want to see.
 This creates a clear filter bubble.

 Websites use a visitor's location data to adjust content, design, and the entire functionality.
 On an intranet or B2E Enterprise Web portals, personalization is often based on user attributes such as department, functional area, or the specified role.
 The term "customization" in this context refers to the ability of users to modify the page layout or specify what content should be displayed.

 Map personalization

 Digital web maps are also being personalized.
 Google Maps change the content of the map based on previous searches and profile information.
 Technology writer Evgeny Morozov criticized map personalization as a threat to public space.
+With the wider use of "AI" models into the 2020s, the personalization of map applications has become mainstream.